gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 `addReferee` takes two parameters, the referrer and the referee.
 There is not control on who refers to who.
 An abuser could watch investors address and put himself has their referee in order to profit from future buys by those investors.

-EDIT : There is no way to prevent this to happen.
+There is no way to prevent this to happen.
 The contract has been updated to allow up to 10 referees in order to prevent the abuser to block and abuse the referral program.

 # 5. <a name="5"></a>Major